Fact One: You are a True, Proven, Real Life Winner. No B.S.

 I don’t know…but I doubt it.
 Or I’d be happy for them but wish I’d have done the same thing?
 I don’t factually know…but human nature says, it’s OK for you to make a lot of money and be successful as long as it’s less than me.

-In general, it’s pretty fair to say that people want other people to be almost as well off as they are themselves.
+In general, it’s accurate to say that people want other people they like to be almost as well off (or as poor) as they are themselves.

 Are there saints who wish you well?